return to homepage

 • Remove the Ziploc bag from the hook and count the pennies, nickels, and Al foil pieces.
 Record the number of each.

-Pop your popcorn in the microwave, following the directions on the package.
+• Pop your popcorn in the microwave, following the directions on the package.

-Carefully remove it from the microwave and cut a small opening at the center top of the package to allow the steam to escape.
+• Carefully remove it from the microwave and cut a small opening at the center top of the package to allow the steam to escape.
 The steam will be very hot so use caution when cutting into the package.
 You should be able to see the ripples the steam makes in the neighboring air as it escapes.
 Do not allow any popcorn to leave the paper bag.

-Allow the package to cool.Then hang the package from your hook as you did before.
+• Then hang the package from your hook as you did before.
 Locate the position of the bottom of the hook relative to the ruler scale.
 Record this as "Popped popcorn hook position".

-Remove package of popcorn from the hook and replace it with your Ziploc bag.
+• Remove package of popcorn from the hook and replace it with your Ziploc bag.

-As you did before, add nickels, pennies, and pieces of Al foil to the plastic bag until the hook position matches the "Popped popcorn hook position".
+• As you did before, add nickels, pennies, and pieces of Al foil to the plastic bag until the hook position matches the "Popped popcorn hook position".

 Counting By Weighing

 When we want to "measure out" a quantity of something that exists as small particles, we often use its weight or mass instead of counting out individual pieces.
-We do this when we buy nails in bulk, when we use chocolate chips in a cookie recipe, when we cook rice or beans, and when we perform numerous other tasks.
+We do this when we buy nuts in bulk, when we use chocolate chips in a cookie recipe, when we cook rice or beans, and when we perform numerous other tasks.
 Chemists do this when we "measure out" quantities of atoms or molecules.
 In this activity, you will examine the concept of counting by weighing, using grains of rice to simulate atoms and molecules.

 Report sheet link

-Procedure counting by weighing
+Procedure for counting by weighing

+Obtain about 1/2 Cup of uncooked grains of regular (not instant) rice.
 You can also use dried beans, dried peas, whole grains of wheat, marbles, screws, nails, pins, or anything in place of the rice grains.

-Place 10 nickels in your Ziploc bag and hang the bag from the hook.Read the position of the bottom of the hook.
+Use your weighing device from the popcorn experiment.

+• Read the position of the bottom of the hook.
 Record this as "Hook position for 10 nickels".

-Remove the Ziploc bag from the hook, and empty it.
+• Remove the Ziploc bag from the hook, and empty it.
 Hang the empty Ziploc bag back on the hook.
-Add the rice grains (objects) until the hook position matches the "Hook position for 10 nickels".

-1.Calculate the mass of 10 nickels.
-A nickel has a mass of 5.0 g.
+1. Calculate the mass of 10 nickels.
+A nickel has a mass of 5.0 g

-2.Calculate the mass of the rice (objects)that you had in your plastic bag.
+2. Calculate the mass of the rice (whatever objects) you had in your plastic bag.

 3. Calculate the mass in grams of 1 grain of rice (object).

-4. Calculate the number of grains of rice(objects) in one pound or 454g of rice(objects).
+4. Calculate the number of grains of rice (objects) in one pound or 454 g of rice (objects).